By Wally Cass Towing Owner/Operator and Instructor

 There are a lot of factors.
 First of all it comes down to how dedicated are you to your towing business?
 Will you operate 24 hours a day 7 days a week?
 Will you have huge start up costs such as operating with a impound yard?
 Will you start out with employees?
 Will you go out and get the accounts necessary to keep the phone ringing?
 How much competition do you have in your area?
 What kind of towing rates do you have to compete with from your competitors? maybe you have a specific niche in the marketplace that makes you stand out.
 Maybe your equipment is better or different than your competitors.
 Maybe you can offer better rates and discounts.
 The area you plan to operate in needs to be researched so you know exactly how much business you can expect in your area and what rates you should charge to make it profitable.
 There are so many variables that I can not give you one definite answer to the income you can expect to make.

 However I can only tell you how I operated my towing business and how profitable it was for me but again your income will vary depending on the previous questions.
 I explain everything (in the members area) on how much I make and what my rates are with the motor clubs but I will tell you briefly that I worked 24/7 for the first two years.
 As soon as I had my business license I went out and secured local accounts.
-I purchased a website TowingTransport.
-Within one month the calls were coming in steady.
+I built a website and within one month the calls were coming in steady.
 Within one year I was able to move into my own house.
 Within 2 years I bought a brand new truck, a nice used 22 foot Bayliner boat, a used trail bike and 2 go carts for the kids.
 The third year I bought a second new truck and hired an employee.
 The employee was a relief as it gave me some time off from towing

 Was it worth starting and operating my own towing business?
 Absolutely.
 There was no way I was going to make that kind of money working for someone else, besides I always had time to do what I wanted between calls and I worked out of my house.
 More importantly I found my own independence.
 No one but me could tell me what to do.
 No one could lay me off.
 If I was going to work for anybody it was for me and my family.
 Not for someone else.
 Everyone gets tired of the same old grind day after day and with towing I always saw new places and new faces.